brucechanglongxu/brucechanglongxu.github.io/content/posts/ai-pretraining.md

 The above napkin math is often an estimate on the optimistic end, because more often than not, as mentioned briefly, we will not achieve the peak throughput $\tau$ on our GPUs or processors with our current distributed training paradigms and communication overhead.
 This is the variable that is primarily responsible for our margin of error.

+_Checkpointing Caveat_

+During training, backpropagation needs each layer's forward activations to compute gradients.
+If we store

+- Pytorch: `torch.utils.checkpoint.checkpoint(function, *inputs)`
+- JAX: `jax.checkpoint` / `jax.remat`
+- DeepSpeed/FSDP: _"activation checkpointing"_ per layer/block

+> Checkpointing reduces activation memory by intentionally forgetting and later recomputing, so the FLOPs budget goes up (extra forward work during backward).

 _Derivation of Theorem Alpha_

 > **Axiom FLOPS:** The FLOPs that truly matter in training are weight FLOPs, that are performed when intermediate states are multiplied by weight matrices.
+As we tend towards infinity, weight FLOPs dominate until non-weight FLOPs are negligible.

+Weight FLOPs for multiplying a matrix $W$ is equal to $6$ times the batch size times the size of $W$.

+1. Hoffmann et al. _Training Compute-Optimal Large Language Models_ Google Deepmind, 2022.
+2.